Snag your free, 33-page eBook.

 Turns out, I’m a failure at lots of things.

 But my failures might be your gain if you’d like to know how to successfully tap, boil, and bottle your own maple syrup, among other topics.
 Feel free to pull up a chair under an interesting subject, like homesteading; homeschooling; nature study; my experiences in dealing with grief, living in a two-centuries-old farmhouse, or tapping, boiling, and bottling our own maple syrup.
 Whether you catch up on a homesteading tip or glean a little parenting insight from this momma who’s been failing at the effort for almost 2 decades, I hope that just maybe what I’ve learned from my mistakes can make your work a little bit easier every now and then.
 Because let’s face it, simple joys require hard work.

 Why so much talk about maple syrup?

 And in the meantime, you can get started with my 14-page, full-color e-booklet: Maple Deliciousness, in 8 steps.
-It’s free for the month of August to all SoulyRested subscribers–in my Resource Library.
-It will be available for purchase in my online shop starting September first.
+It’s chock full of information and it’s the perfect companion to my 35-minute video course, Maple Joy.